xPatrickCoding/xPatrickCoding/README.md

 ## 🚀 Projects

+### 🔐 Streaming Data Pipeline mit Kafka & Spark (2026)
+- Development of a scalable real-time data pipeline using Apache Airflow, Kafka, Spark, and Cassandra for processing structured streaming data
+-  Implementation of an end-to-end workflow, from API data ingestion to distributed storage in Cassandra, using an event-driven architecture
+- **Tech:** Apache Airflow, Apache Kafka, Apache Spark, Cassandra, Python

+---

 ### 🔐 Federated Learning Benchmarking Framework (2025)
 - Developed a Python-based framework to analyze poisoning attacks in federated learning environments
 - Focus on robustness, attack simulation, and performance evaluation